-- 87. In addition to specifying the properties that make a waste hazardous, NOM-052 contains lists for the identification and classification of hazardous waste, including waste deriving from the use of hazardous raw materials in paint production, and the generation of waste, bags, or packaging of hazardous raw materials used in paint production. - 88.
+- 87. In addition to specifying the properties that make a waste hazardous, 197 NOM-052 contains lists for the identification and classification of hazardous waste, including waste deriving from the use of hazardous raw materials in paint production, 198 and the generation of waste, bags, or packaging of hazardous raw materials used in paint production.
+199 - 88.
 Pursuant to NOM-052:

-[W]astes classified as hazardous and those possessing the characteristics of hazardousness pursuant to this Mexican Official Standard shall be managed in accordance with the [RRP], the applicable Mexican Official Standards, and any other applicable procedures.
+[W]astes classified as hazardous and those possessing the characteristics of hazardousness pursuant to this Mexican Official Standard shall be managed in accordance with the [RRP], the applicable Mexican Official Standards, and any other applicable procedures.200 the laboratory procedure for determining the mobility of the components of a waste that make it hazardous due to their toxicity in the environment.

-89. Complementing this provision, NOM-053 establishes the procedure for conducting extraction testing, which is:
+89. Complementing this provision, NOM-053201 establishes the procedure for conducting extraction testing, which is: